Published on: 23-Jul-2020

 The university has long prized collaboration amongst faculty and research teams from different disciplines.
 NTU’s faculty and academic leaders believe that interdisciplinary skills will become increasingly more important in a world driven by digital technologies.
 The impact of such technologies on individuals and society will increasingly be impacted by human behaviour requiring the interweaving of a wide spectrum of intellectual disciplines and considerations.

-Starting in Academic Year 2021/2022, NTU’s new Common Foundational & Interdisciplinary Collaborative Curriculum will comprise learning modules dealing with grand challenges such as climate change and global health.
+Starting in Academic Year 2021/2022, NTU’s new Interdisciplinary and Collaborative Core curriculum will comprise learning modules dealing with grand challenges such as climate change and global health.
 By bringing together different perspectives, students will develop a more comprehensive understanding of complex situations and will learn to apply and knit together ideas from different fields to come up with creative solutions.
 NTU will pilot the new curriculum next month for the College of Engineering, the College of Science and the College of Humanities, Arts and Social Sciences, before its full adoption a year later.

 While students bring insights and ideas from their deep understanding of major disciplines into classroom discussions, they will receive common core training in communication skills, digital literacy, environmental sustainability, enterprise and innovation, ethics, career development and mental wellbeing.